SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 **Compromise Accounts**

+??? abstract "Cisco Identity Services Engine Configuration Changed"

+    Cisco Identity Services Engine (ISE) has detected a device configuration changed (Added, Changed or Deleted).
+This should be reviewed in order to check if this an expected admin action.

+    - **Effort:** master

 ??? abstract "Microsoft Defender for Office 365 High Severity AIR Alert"

     Microsoft Defender for Office 365 includes the capability to run Automated investigation and response (AIR) actions.
 This rule detects when a High severity alert triggers an automated investigation, such as when a potentially malicious URL click was detected, or when a user is restricted from sending email.